Borlaff/Elbow/README.md

  INPUTS (MANDATORY):
     r: Radius - X: An n-element vector containing the independent variable values.
-                X may be of type integer, floating point, or double-precision floating-point.

-         An n-element integer, single-, or double-precision floating-point vector. r_down,r_up: 1sigma confidence limits for the r (radius) value.
+                X may be of type integer, floating point, or double-precision floating-point. r_down,r_up: 1sigma confidence limits for the r (radius) value.
 Their values should be r_down < r < r_up.
                  A common error is to introduce relative uncertainities to the central error, not absolute values.

-    mu: Magnitude - Y: An n-element integer, single-, or double-precision floating-point vector.

-    mu_down,mu_up: 1sigma confidence limits for the mu (magnitude) value.
+    mu: Magnitude - Y: An n-element integer, single-, or double-precision floating-point vector. mu_down,mu_up: 1sigma confidence limits for the mu (magnitude) value.
 Their values should be mu_down > mu > mu_up.
                    A common error is to mistake down with lower (numeric) magnitudes, which are brighter intensities.
                    The _down stands for the brightness, not the numeric (inverse logarithmic) scale.